 The kitchen has the option to use warm or cold water and a mini refrigerator to cool and preserve your food and drinks.
 A sink, that comes with soap and a sponge.
 A small water kettle and some utensils like a spoon, fork, and a few crystal glasses inside the kitchen cabinet.
 There’s also an automatic washing machine, but we do not know how to read Japanese Kanji so it’s just there, waiting for somebody to use her.

-This is my most favorite part, the bathroom!
+This is my most favourite part, the bathroom!
 It has a bathtub, say yes to the mini tub!
-I love taking a bath in bath tubs, especially with the hot water, just like an onsen!
-The unit’s bathroom comes with a shampoo, body shampoo (liquid soap) and a conditioner.
+I love taking a bath in bathtubs, especially with the hot water, just like an onsen!
+The unit’s bathroom comes with a shampoo, body shampoo (liquid soap) and a conditioner. airbnb japan

 What’s so great about this AirBnB accommodation that I recommend booking your stay here?